-Mayor Richard C. Irvin was sworn-in as the 59th Mayor of Aurora on Tuesday, May 9, 2017.
+Mayor Richard C. Irvin was elected the 59th Mayor of Aurora on Tuesday, April 4, 2017 and was sworn-in on Tuesday, May 9, 2017.

 Mayor Irvin was born and raised in Aurora and is a graduate of East Aurora High School.
 He also holds a B.A. from Robert Morris College and a Law Degree from Northern Illinois University.